uku/Unblock-Youku/README.md

 ## Bitcoin Reward for Pull Requests

-**Appending `MONEYMONEY` to your commit message, you will be rewarded with BTC as the following USD amount**
+Appending `MONEYMONEY` to your commit message, you will be rewarded with BTC as the following USD amount:

 [![Current BitHub Reward](https://ubuku-bitbot.herokuapp.com/v1/status/payment/commit)](https://github.com/zhuzhuor/Unblock-Youku/issues/238)